 For a few months, I was primarily part of the Customer Success team.
-Then I got the opportunity to join in on the Sales team as well.
-Now, I get to communicate deeper with clients, to cater to their needs and ensure they get the best value for our email verification service.
+Then I got the opportunity to work in Sales, as well.
+Now, I get to communicate deeper with clients, to cater to their needs, and ensure they get the best value for our email verification service.

 What is an essential quality for someone who works in Sales?